rabbyrobin/app_task/README.md

 - main.tf (this code will create the eks cluster.
 I called two modules eks and vpc and point the path as well. this file also defines public cluster and desired sceling state.).
-- variables.tf (this file printssome defined information like cluster id, cluster end point and cluster name).
+- variables.tf (this code printssome defined information like cluster id, cluster end point and cluster name).
 - provider.tf (this file sets the remote backend for preserving the terraform state which can be found inside the workspace.
 I created this 'https://app.terraform.io/app/AWSLABTASK/workspaces/apptask'
-  workspace for demo. also defines the provider names and deployment region.)
+  workspace for demo. this code also defines the provider names and deployment region.)